Marvel Super Heroes: The Heroic Role-Playing Game: Reception

 Allen Varney reviewed the initial game supplement in The Space Gamer #70.
 Varney commented that "this is a respectable effort, and an excellent introductory game for a devoted Marvel fan aged 10 to 12; older, more experienced, or less devoted buyers will probably be disappointed.
 'Nuff said."

 Ken Rolston reviewed Marvel Super Heroes for Dragon magazine #91 (November 1984).
 Rolston commented that "The mechanics are original and simple, the tone is practical and informal, and the presentation is direct and entertaining. [...]
 The game is much simpler than the Champions, Villains and Vigilantes, and Superworld games, and certainly a better choice for younger gamers.
 Confirmed supporters of these older systems will probably not be seduced by the clean rules design, having come to love the chains of their detailed and time-consuming character-generation systems."

 Pete Tamlyn reviewed Marvel Super Heroes for Imagine magazine, and stated that "this game has been produced in collaboration with Marvel and that opportunity itself is probably worth a new game release.
 However, Marvel Superheroes is not just another Superhero game.
 In many ways it is substantially different from other SHrpgs."

+Troy Christensen reviewed Marvel Super Heroes for Different Worlds magazine and stated that "The Marvel Super Heroes roleplaying game overall is a basic and simple system which I would recommend for beginning and novice players [...]
+People who enjoy a fast and uncomplicated game and like a system which is conservative and to the point will like this game."

 Marcus L. Rowland reviewed Marvel Super Heroes: The Heroic Role-Playing Game for White Dwarf #62, rating it 8/10 overall.
 He stated that the game "features simple combat and power rules, good reasons for superheroes to spend time in their secret identities, and artwork based on the original comics", and stated, "Overall, the game rules and mechanics are simple and work reasonably well.
 Experienced referees may find the rules a little simplistic (for example, characters don't get tired or lose points while using powers, unless they expend Karma), but they certainly reflect the slamming action in most comics.
 Combat is resolved quickly, and the rules encourage role-playing as well as heroics."
 He concluded by declaring the initial boxed set "a useful system which is suitable for beginning players and referees, but should still suit experienced gamers".